discord-net/Discord.Net/docs/guides/concepts/entities.md

 retrieve information about a guild from a message entity, you will need to cast its channel object to a `SocketTextChannel`.

+You can find out various types of entities in the @FAQ.Misc.Glossary page.

 ## Navigation

 All socket entities have navigation properties on them, which allow